 Consider what you’ll need to have designed for your business, and your designer can also guide you.

-1. Please, we beg you, hire a designer.
+1. Please, hire a designer to consult with!

 Still too expensive?
 Try bartering your services for graphic design, or hire a graphic design student from a local university.